anlutro/qdb/README.md

 ## UWSGI

-In production I recommend running the app with UWSGI.
-Here's an example uwsgi.ini:
+In production I recommend running the app with uWSGI.
+Here's an example `uwsgi.ini`:

 	[uwsgi]
 	plugin = python3,logfile